 투토리얼.
 In this tutorial, students will write a paper of about 40 to 60 pages under the guidance of a professor.
 Students will research core missiological literature in general area and also in their areas of research emphasis.
-Consequently, they will establish the foundation of missiological theory that is wethodologies for the field research of the Korean DGL program.
+Consequently, they will establish the foundation of missiological theory that is necessary for the research of their dissertation.
+Taught only in Korean.
+8 units.
+PD wethodologies for the field research of the Korean DGL program.
 Students will select their field and resources, which will be collected from the field based on a theory from the Missiological Seminar.
 Based on the selected resources, students will study the chosen method that is best appropriate for understanding the chosen field.
 After understanding qualitative and quantitative methods, students will mix at least two methods for creating proper information by using Mixed Method.
 Furthermore, Human Subject Research seminar will be included.
 Taught only in Korean.
 4 units.
 PD